Selecting the Right Car Seat

 Stage 1: Rear Facing

-Birth to max limits of rear facing seat; AT LEAST until 2 years old; ideally until age 4.
+Birth to max limits of rear facing seat; AT LEAST until 2 years old; ideally until age 3 to 4 when they no longer fit their seat in a rear facing position.

-“All infants and toddlers should ride in a rear-facing car safety seat (CSS) until they are 2 years of age or until they reach the highest weight or height allowed by the manufacturer of their CSS.” –The American Academy of Pediatrics
+“All infants and toddlers should ride in a rear-facing car safety seat (CSS) as long as possible, until they reach the highest weight or height allowed by the seat’s manufacturer.” – The American Academy of Pediatrics

 Why should a child remain rear facing?
-Studies show rear facing is 5 times safer than forward facing.
 While a child is rear facing the child’s head, neck and back are all supported and protected by the car seat, reducing the stress to the child’s fragile neck and spinal cord.

 When they are turned forward facing the body is being restrained by the harness strap and the neck and head are unrestrained.
 The child’s body is dependent on the strength of his spine to handle the stress of a crash.
 An average nine month old child’s head makes up 25% of his body weight; while an adult’s head only makes up 6% of its body weight.
 This difference in proportion only adds to the need to protect the spinal column.